-All twelve actions.
+All fourteen actions.

 Control